NEUIR/DebugEval/README.md

 #### (2) Evaluate Stage
 ##### We use a self-designed OJ evaluation system to evaluate the generated code.
 Due to the large number of test cases of the original data, we could not upload such a large file, so we sample 40 pieces of data and keep their test cases for everyone to test, The full test case will be open sourced to Github.

-    1) The results of model inference are processed in the following form
+    1) The results of model inference are processed in the following form:

         ```
           atcoder_code_error_judge
         │
         ├─Python_Code